datopian/playbook/onboarding/README.md

 3. Add contact details to [Team Phonebook][phonebook] (TODO: work out where we store headshots -- maybe we link)

-4. Email the Inductor that you have accounts set up and details in team phonebook.
+4. Email the Onboarder that you have accounts set up and details in team phonebook.
 They will now go and add you to relevant systems ...

 5. Wait until you get a response to let you know you are added to relevant systems

 6. Read about your work processes for the job you do

-5. Go through work “processes” in more detail; This depends on the accountability the Inductee will assume;
+5. Go through work “processes” in more detail; This depends on the accountability the Onboardee will assume;
 E.g.

     * Work sprints